hashicorp/terraform-provider-vault/website/docs/d/azure_access_credentials.html.md

 * `validate_creds` - (Optional) Whether generated credentials should be
 validated before being returned.
 Defaults to `false`, which returns credentials without checking whether they have fully propagated throughout Azure Active Directory.
 Designating `true` activates testing.
-Defaults to `false`.

 * `num_sequential_successes` - (Optional) If 'validate_creds' is true,
 the number of sequential successes required to validate generated